 Two women, praying on their knees were in front of another section separated with glass.
 They looked up and down at me, one of them seemed to snarl with her lips, and they returned to their prayer.
 I felt uncomfortable.
 So uncomfortable and left immediately but was puzzled.

 Had it been my loose headscarf showing tufts of hair that caused the tense atmosphere?

 I had been very quiet and my dress sense was conservative; no flesh was showing.
 My shoes were removed and I had placed my camera away to prevent causing offense or showing disrespect.
 I had used the entrance for women and not men.

 I am still puzzled now about what I did wrong that day.
 I know that some Muslims when entering a mosque perform a sign of respect and say a quiet blessing but I have never been in a mosque where non-Islamic visitors were required to do this.

 Maybe, the women felt I was interrupting their prayer.
 Maybe they are not used to seeing tourists in there however; there were headscarves at the entrance for non-Islamic visitors.
 Maybe they just did not like my face.

-Either way, it was not the highlight of my visit and being a non-religious person, it is impossible for me to recognize the significance of this cave.
+Either way, it was not the highlight of my visit and being a non-religious person, it is impossible for me to recognize the significance of Abraham’s cave in Sanliurfa.
 It was one of those occasions when I felt I was in the wrong place at the wrong time.